 Armed with enthusiasm and a rubbish bag, ploggers stay fit while cleaning up the environment they love.
 Some ploggers incorporate lunges or squats for an added challenge, but simply stretching and bending to collect rubbish provides a workout boost.

 Last summer, we spoke to our Tribe about what mattered to them.
 The response from our community was clear - more than anything, they care about running in a clean, safe environment.
 It was these initial conversations which led us to discover plogging and the benefits it was having globally.
 In response, we decided to host our own plogging events to support clean running tracks for our Tribe.

 To get started, we needed some input from the experts.
 Set up in London 18 months ago by Dermont Kavanagh and Michelle Parkes, volunteer-led Plogolution has rapidly grown to host regular plogging events across the UK.

 Dermot told us: "The aim of setting up Plogolution was to bring communities together to make a huge difference to where they live."
 Michelle added: "Plogging is a great way to not only get fit but make a very visible impact to local areas.
 We believe that plogging helps to educate not only the ploggers, but the wider population on the environmental impact that littering has.”

-In partnership with Plogolution, we’re proud to be hosting our very first plogging event -The Tribe Sports Plogathon: Hampstead Heath - taking place on Sunday 9th February at 10.30am in Hampstead Heath, London.
+In partnership with Plogolution, we’re proud to be hosting The Tribe Sports Plogathon.
+Our next event is taking place on Sunday 29th March at 10.30am in Putney, London.
 Everyone is welcome to take part in either our 5k or 2k route.